bregeabe/serpent/resources.md

 5. This repo on security of home servers: https://github.com/imthenachoman/How-To-Secure-A-Linux-Server
 6. Made the ip static: https://www.freecodecamp.org/news/setting-a-static-ip-in-ubuntu-linux-ip-address-tutorial/

+It took me a few hours in total but I got both machines up and running and successfully SSH'd into them.

+Before I open them up to the public, I need to figure out setting them both up on VLAN's so that even if I mess up some form of security, my parents personal devices on the internet aren't affected.

 ## Frontend

 Again, **ChatGPT** is the first source of information.
 I just explained exactly what I wanted out of my application, and asked what a complete beginner would have to do to accomplish this goal.